moneymaker8990/Zen-Chess/zen-and-the-art-of-chess/docs/APP_STORE_METADATA.md

 Unlike other chess apps that focus only on tactics, Zen Chess understands that chess is a mental game.
 Our unique approach combines:

 • AI-powered coaching that adapts to your style
-• Tilt prevention technology (no more rage-quit losses!)
+• Inner Compass technology (guides you back to center)
 • Meditation and breathing exercises for focus
 • Psychology-based training methods